Source guide

 DC publishes 311 service requests through an ArcGIS FeatureServer at maps2.dcgis.dc.gov.
 RentSift queries layers 21 (2026), 18 (2025), and 16 (2024) in parallel, deduplicates by service request ID, and filters to recent records.

 Pest complaints are identified by matching SERVICECODEDESCRIPTION against keywords such as rodent, rat, roach, pest, mice, and mouse.
-The report then separates records that appear tied to the searched property or immediate building area from wider nearby context.
+The report then separates requests within ~150 ft of the geocoded search pin from requests in the rest of the 0.25-mile radius.

 Why dense corridors can show more reports